I Am Number Four: Plot

-Most of the book is told in the first person by Number Four, who takes the name John Smith.
-As the story begins, he and his guardian or Cepân, Henri, learn of the death of Number Three and move to Paradise, Ohio, assuming new identities aka John Smith.
+Most of the book is told in the first person by Number Four, who begins as Daniel Jones.
+As the story opens, he and his guardian or Cepân, Henri, learn of the death of Number Three and move to Paradise, Ohio, assuming a new identity as John Smith.
 There, John befriends conspiracy theorist Sam Goode and "adopts" a dog identified by its name tag as "Bernie Kosar".
-He also meets and is attracted to a fellow student, Sarah Hart, who is working as a photographer.
-Sarah's ex-boyfriend, football player Mark James, is a bully who torments both John and Sam.
+He also meets and develops feelings for a fellow student, Sarah Hart, who is working as a photographer.
+Sarah's ex-boyfriend, football player Mark James, bullies and torments both John and Sam.

-During the Halloween festival, Sam mentions that he knows about Mogadorians from a magazine, They Walk Among Us, a revelation that alarms both John and Henri.
-Mark and his friends organize a nasty surprise during the haunted hayride: Sarah, John and Sam are left stranded in the woods, where Mark plans to beat John up.
+During a Halloween parade, Henri and Sam have a competition about naming Sci-fi theories.
+Sam mentions that he knows about Mogadorians from a magazine, They Walk Among Us, a revelation that alarms both John and Henri.
+Later, Mark and his friends organize a nasty surprise during the haunted hayride: Sarah, John, and Sam are left stranded in the woods where Mark plans to beat up John.
 John uses his "legacies", which are akin to superpowers, to fend off his attackers and rescue Sarah.
-In the darkness, Sarah does not see John use his legacies, and he emphatically warns Mark not to talk (or to let his friends talk) about what happened and that he will punish Mark severely if Mark or any of his friends talk.
+Sarah does not see John use his legacies in the darkness, so John emphatically warns Mark not to talk (or to let his friends talk) about what happened, or he will punish Mark severely if Mark or any of his friends talk.

-Sarah and John's relationship develops.
-Henri continues training John to use his legacies, now with an increasing sense of urgency.
-Henri is unsettled, and tells John that it is not safe to stay.
+As the book progresses, Sarah and John's relationship develops.
+Henri trains John to use his legacies, now with an increasing sense of urgency.
+Henri becomes unsettled and tells John that it is not safe to stay in Paradise.
 He is also concerned as John is late in developing his telekinesis, a power that he will need to fight the Mogadorians.
 Later, it is revealed that Sam has seen enough to arouse his suspicions, but John allays them by bluffingly 'admitting' to being an alien.
 He finds out more about the magazine Sam reads by borrowing a copy.
 Sam speaks of his belief that his father has been abducted by aliens.

-Henri discovers where the magazine is printed, and drives the two-hour car trip to Athens, Ohio, to find out more.
-John attends a Thanksgiving dinner with Sarah's family, but worries about Henri, who does not answer text messages.
+Henri discovers where the magazine is printed and drives the two-hour car trip to Athens, Ohio, to find out more.
+John attends a Thanksgiving dinner with Sarah's family but worries about Henri, who does not answer his text messages.
 In his agitated state, John's telekinetic power manifests, though uncontrolled, and he leaves.
-He calls Sam for help, and they take Sam's father's long-unused truck and head for Athens, where they succeed in rescuing Henri.
+He calls Sam for help, and they take Sam's father's long-unused truck and head for Athens, where they succeed in rescuing Henri who is taken captive.
 During the rescue, Sam is made fully aware of John's and Henri's alien secret, and John's legacies develop significantly.
 On their return, Henri insists they leave Paradise.
 John refuses, using his newfound powers to express his adamance, and Henri relents.